 It has been rumored in the past that it might have been used to kill historical figures like Alexander the Great and Robert Johnson, the famous Blues musician.

 9. Nicotine is actually pretty potent

 Nicotine was developed by plants as a defense mechanism against pests.
 For this reason, it happens to be one of the most potent toxins in the world.

-For humans, apart from being highly addictive in low doses, if you exposed yourself to enough of it - it would actually be fatal.
+Apart from being highly addictive in low doses, but it would actually be fatal if you exposed yourself to enough of it.
 According to the National Institute for Occupational Safety and Health (NIOSH), exposure to 5 mg/m3 of nicotine is "immediately dangerous to life and health".

 Cyanide binds to cytochrome c oxidase, a protein in the mitochondria, and stops the cells from using oxygen.